woolfel/createmlbench/README.md

 [https://github.com/woolfel/createmlbench/tree/main/results/coco] - Results for COCO dataset on M1 Max MBP

+## Performance Notes

+Back in November of 2021, there was a bug with CreateML.
+If you created an object detection project and set it to transfer learning, it wouldn't fully utilize the GPU.
+This was repeatable on both M1 MBAir and M1Max BMP.
+If you set it to full network, GPU usage during training would be over 80%.

+The latest version of CreateML seems to have fix the odd GPU utilization bug from 2021.
+If you set it to use transfer learning, it uses 95% of the GPU.
+If you set it to fully network, the GPU usage is around 75%.

 ## Roboflow Project

 The dataset is up on Roboflow.com.
 You can download the datasets with these links